solana-foundation/developer-content/content/guides/dapps/cash-app.md

 `program.<namespace>.<program-specific-method>`

-To get information for specific `pending_request` accounts associated with a specific public key, we'll need a to take in the pending request ID as a parameter.
+To get information for specific `pending_request` accounts associated with a specific public key, we'll need to take in the pending request ID as a parameter.

 ```tsx